Plucked from the mind, and scribbled into words. Click here for more information.

 Poetry and storytelling collide in this hybrid tale that mixes spirituality with personal well-being.

 Lurking deep within all of us, even those familiar to the stormy seas, dwells the leviathan.
 The monster in the soul which takes hold when the sun is so easily burnt out.
 It is the bringer of the darkness, the chaos and the nightmares.
 Threatening your little raft of life that is cast out into the world.

 Journey here onto the sea of poetry and short stories that explore the waves of emotions, horror and sadness.
 But keep an eye on the horizon for that little splinter of hope that breaks from the sky.
 ‘Leviathan: Of the soul’ is a poetry and short story collection covering topics of death, mental illness, suicide and redemption.
 Hold on against its onslaught.

 This heart is stained, bruised and scarred.
 Still beating, just graffitied; and bursting to show you what it’s seen.

 Graffitied Heart is a little book of rhymes and poems, going through the alphabet of existence.
 And as with all lives, they can be humorous, horrifying and heartening.

 A compendium of complexities for your enjoyment.

-Hidden under the base of a statue of Mother Mary, the current pastor of St. Sebastian’s church discovers a small tightly bound book, the contents of which explain the demise of the previous Father, Father Nikolas and the confessions of those who frequented the church throughout his time there.
-A journey through pain, doubt and forgiveness; the book opens the eyes and hearts and asks everyone for their own confessions.
+Hidden under the base of a statue of Mother Mary, the current priest of St. Sebastian’s church discovers a small tightly bound book, the contents of which explain the demise of the previous Father, Father Nikolas and the confessions of those who frequented the church throughout his time there.
+A journey through pain, doubt and forgiveness; the book opens the eyes and hearts, asking everyone for their own confession.

 North of the North Pole, you see the Pisces rising.
 Breaking the horizon like the eye of God.
 Meaningless words uttered in constellation, bringing us closer to the end.
 The black hole within all of us, threatening to devour and place us somewhere else in time.